Last Updated on March 25, 2021

 Elio is an introspective, musical prodigy.
 On the surface, it feels as though he has very little in common with Oliver, whose carefree and ebullient personality greatly contrasts with Elio’s.
 At first, Elio resents Oliver for causing him to vacate his bedroom for the duration of Oliver’s stay.
 Elio spends much of his summer reading books and hanging out with his girlfriend, Marzia.
 Interestingly enough, Elio begins to feel chagrined when Oliver starts to fall for one of the local girls.
 A spark between the two of them is ignited.

 As Elio and Oliver begin to spend time with each other, a seductive courtship emerges.
-Their summer adventures lead them into a spiral of confusing and ambiguous feeling of affection for each other.
+Their summer adventures lead them into a spiral of the confusing and ambiguous feelings of affection for each other.
 They swim together, go for long walks through the town, and even accompany Elio’s father on an archeological trip.
 To gauge Oliver’s reaction, Elio brags about his sexual relationship with Marzia in front of him.
 He increasingly finds himself feeling attracted to Oliver.

 During a trip to the post office, Elio confessed his feelings to Oliver who initially tells him not to act on them.
 The next day, when they go swimming, Elio kisses Oliver who returns the kiss but is reluctant to go any further.
 They grow distant during the next few days.